 Accentuating the pivotal, historic role of the 1994 team, at the expense of the 1990 team (whose compelling, collective story actually stretches back another 20 years prior), is akin to crediting Willie Mays for breaking the color line in Major League Baseball — purely because his accomplishments were ultimately more statistically compelling, his personality more cuddly and telegenic than Jackie Robinson’s.

-With this book, I intend to put this matter in the proper perspective, because this disconnect isn’t merely inaccurate.
-It effectively glosses over a truly epic yarn — the most transformative, far-reaching and dramatic story American soccer has to tell, a story that will stir and inform your soccer-loving soul while simultaneously getting to the root of this game’s peculiar place in the U.S. sporting firmament these last 50 years.
+With this book, I intend to put this matter in the proper perspective, because this disconnect isn’t merely inaccurate and unfortunate.
+It effectively glosses over a truly epic yarn — the most transformative, far-reaching and dramatic story American soccer has to tell, a story that will stir and inform your soccer-loving soul while simultaneously getting to the root of this game’s peculiar place in the U.S. sporting firmament.

+It’s a good line.
+Because it rings so true.
 Soccer has indeed been this country’s pastime in waiting, for decades.
 All through the 1970s, entry-level soccer impresarios large and small were convinced they were on to something big.
 Here was an under-exposed sport whose spectator appeal nevertheless had a demonstrable, international track record.
-Here was something both boys and girls could play, as kids — strongly suggesting those same men and women would support the game as adults.
+Here was something boys and girls could both play, as kids — strongly suggesting those same men and women would later support the game as adults.
 Here was a sport that, owing to its highly developed nation-v.-nation ethos, would naturally appeal to America’s highly developed strain of jingoism.

-Most important, U.S. soccer backers were convinced that in courting the eyeballs and pocketbooks of young, hyper-populous, culturally ascendant Baby Boomers — a demographic that, in the late 1960s and early 1970s, seemed hell bent on cutting a path counter to traditional cultural norms — soccer also represented the opportunity to earn great riches.
-Surely, an economically viable segment of this generation would take this new game to its collective bosom.
+Most important, U.S. soccer backers were convinced that in courting the eyeballs and pocketbooks of young, hyper-populous, culturally ascendant Baby Boomers — a demographic which, in the late 1960s and early 1970s, seemed hell bent on cutting a path counter to traditional cultural norms — soccer also represented the opportunity to earn great riches.
+Surely, as it matured, an economically viable segment of this generation would take this new, non-traditional game to its collective bosom.

 That never happened, not the Baby Boomer bit anyway, and soccer’s failure to engage this vast youth culture fatally undermined the sport’s maturation for two decades.
 These Boomers, these notoriously fickle Americans — around whose tastes and whims an entire economy, starting in the 1970s, was based — basically dabbled in the game before leaving it for dead.

 The first time I became aware of this cultural penumbra was the onset of “classic radio”, which debuted in the late 1970s and has never left us — because Baby Boomers have never left us.
 Seemed harmless and current enough at the time.
-Alas, we Tweeners didn’t realize until much later that these song lists would never change, never go away — we’d be hearing them in supermarket check-out lines, elevators and hotel lobbies for the rest of our lives.
+Alas, we Tweeners didn’t realize until much later that these song lists would never change, never go away — we’d be hearing them in supermarket check-out lines, elevators and hotel lobbies for the rest of our lives because Boomers so dominate the culture.
 Indeed, we reckoned, naively, at first, that eventually there would be similarly retrospective radio programming dedicated to our tastes: The Clash, Joe Jackson and REM.
 We’re still waiting.
-Alas, there’s simply not enough money in programming or otherwise catering to the tastes of our relatively paltry Tweener cohort.
+Alas but apparenetly, there’s simply not enough money in programming or otherwise catering to the musical tastes of our relatively paltry Tweener cohort.